 Our paper shows the effect of the SU-8 micropattern on astrocyte nuclei shortly after the surface attachment of the cells.
-The biocompatibility of SU-8 has been examined in detail by KV Nemani [19] and its biocompatibility with the central nervous system has also been investigated [20].
-Patterning of this polymer is feasible using traditional microlithography techniques [21, 22], which allows a low-cost fabrication.
-SU-8 also suitable to form diverse type of structures [23].
+The biocompatibility of SU-8 has been examined in detail by KV Nemani [21] and its biocompatibility with the central nervous system has also been investigated [22].
+Patterning of this polymer is feasible using traditional microlithography techniques [23,24], which allows a low-cost fabrication.
+SU-8 is also suitable to form diverse type of structures [25].
 The easy detection of the cell nucleus and its important role in cell reaction to the topography motivates our current study.
 We provide insight into the orientation, elongation, and attachment of glial cell nuclei on a micron-scale pillar, stripe, and meander patterns in vitro with underlying SiO2 (native oxide of bare silicon surfaces) as reference surface.
-This reference choice allows examining the case to equip the surface of silicon based neural interfaces with additional SU-8 microstructures to improve and investigate cell guiding properties.
+This reference choice allows the comparison of silicon based neural interfaces with additional SU-8 microstructures to improve and investigate cell guiding properties.